 - The anticipated ability of the caregiver and child to adhere to the regimen.

-The following recommendations provide general guidance for treatment of children living with HIV, but a child’s individual circumstances should be considered when making treatment decisions.
-Guidelines for treatment of children living with HIV are evolving as new data from clinical trials become available.
+The following recommendations provide general guidance for treating children who are living with HIV, but a child’s individual circumstances should be considered when making treatment decisions.
+Guidelines for the treatment of children living with HIV are evolving as new data from clinical trials become available.
 Although prospective, randomized, controlled clinical trials offer the best evidence for creating guidelines, most ARV drugs are approved for use in pediatric patients based on efficacy data from clinical trials in adults, with supporting PK and safety data from Phase 1/2 trials in children.
 In addition, efficacy has been defined in most adult trials based on surrogate marker data, as opposed to clinical endpoints.
-For the development of these guidelines, the Panel reviewed relevant clinical trials published in peer-reviewed journals or in abstract form, with attention to data from pediatric populations when available.
+For the development of these guidelines, the Panel reviewed relevant clinical trials that were published in peer-reviewed journals or in abstract form, with attention to data from pediatric populations when available.

 Goals of Antiretroviral Treatment